CCH Pounder

-Carol Christine Hilaria Pounder (born December 25, 1952) is a Guyanese–American actress.
-She is best known for portraying Claudette Wyms in the FX police drama series The Shield (2002–2008), Mo'at in the Avatar franchise (2009–present), and medical examiner Dr. Loretta Wade in NCIS: New Orleans (2014–2021).
-She has received four Primetime Emmy Award nominations for her roles in The X-Files (1994), ER (1994–1997), The Shield, and The No. 1 Ladies' Detective Agency (2009).
+Carol Christine Hilaria Pounder (born December 25, 1952) is a Guyanese actress based in the United States.
+She is best known for portraying Claudette Wyms on the American police drama series The Shield (2002–08), Mo'at in the Avatar franchise (2009–present), and medical examiner Dr. Loretta Wade on NCIS: New Orleans (2014–21).
+She has received four Primetime Emmy Award nominations for her roles in The X-Files (1994), ER (1994–97), The Shield, and The No. 1 Ladies' Detective Agency (2009).

-Pounder portrayed recurring roles on television such as Irene Frederic in Warehouse 13 (2009–2014) and District Attorney Tyne Patterson in Sons of Anarchy (2013–2014).
-Pounder was also the voice of Amanda Waller in the animated series Justice League Unlimited (2004–2006), a role that she has reprised in various later DC Comics media.
+Pounder portrayed recurring roles on television such as Irene Frederic in Warehouse 13 (2009–14) and District Attorney Tyne Patterson in Sons of Anarchy (2013–14).
+Pounder was also the voice of Amanda Waller in the animated series Justice League Unlimited (2004–06), a role that she has reprised in various later DC Comics media.

 In film, she appeared in All That Jazz (1979), Go Tell It on the Mountain (1984), Prizzi's Honor (1985), Bagdad Cafe (1987), Postcards from the Edge (1990), Psycho IV: The Beginning (1990), Benny & Joon (1993), Demon Knight (1995), Face/Off (1997), End of Days (1999), Orphan (2009), Godzilla: King of the Monsters (2019), and The Naked Gun (2025).

-Early life
+Early life and education

-Pounder was born in British Guiana (now Guyana) on December 25, 1952.
-Her full name of Carol Christine Hilaria was given in honor of her grandmothers and godmothers.
-She was raised on a sugar plantation that her father Ronald Arlington Pounder managed.
-Her mother Betsy Enid Arnella (née James) worked at the United States Embassy while the family lived in London, England.
+Carol Christine Hilaria Pounder was born in British Guiana (now Guyana) on December 25, 1952.
+Her name was given in honor of her grandmothers and godmothers.
+She was raised on a sugar plantation managed by her father, Ronald Arlington Pounder.
+At one point, her family moved to London, where her mother, Betsy Enid Arnella James, worked at the United States Embassy.
 Pounder attended a Catholic boarding school in Sussex, England.

 Pounder enrolled at Hastings College of Arts and Technology where she studied painting, but dropped out in her first year after moving to the United States.
 Her family had already settled in New York while she was attending school.
 Pounder graduated from Ithaca College in 1975.
-Pounder stated her parents did not support her choice to be an actress, with her mother instead wanting Pounder to be a newscaster.
+She said her parents did not support her choice to be an actress; her mother wanted her to be a newscaster.